 - Don't worry, she still says "Heroes never die," with variations for her alternate skins

 - Valkyrie (New Ultimate Ability): unleashes the full power of Mercy’s Valkyrie Suit, enhancing her weapons and abilities for 20 seconds:

-- Caduceus Staff: Mercy’s healing and damage boost beams now affect all allies near the targeted teammate, and the staff’s effective range has been extended
+- Caduceus Staff: Mercy’s healing and damage boost beams now affect all allies within 10 metres of the targeted teammate, and the staff’s effective range has been extended

 - Caduceus Blaster: Gets infinite ammo and increased projectile speed, but (as of an August 29 update) no longer gains an increased fire rate or damage boost